 You will qualify for the lowest rates with immediate burial insurance with first-day coverage and be treated as if you are in perfect health.

-Burial insurance companies will ask some “knock out” questions and perform prescription history check.
+Burial insurance companies will ask some “knock out” questions and perform a prescription history check.
 Since arrhythmia is a non-issue to these companies, the only way to get declined for immediate coverage is if you answer yes to other knockout questions.

 Most knockout questions are related to stroke, heart attack, cognitive function, diabetes, and some prescription drugs that these conditions used to treat.
 So, if you only have an arrhythmia, and you have no other significant health issues your insurance application will be approved.